 The Spout is probably the best known attraction of the East Coast Trail.
-You can hike out to this unusual geyser over Spout Path in spring, summer and fall, keeping in mind it’s a 23.5 kilometre trail.
+You can hike out to this geological oddity over Spout Path in spring, summer and fall, keeping in mind it’s a 23.5 km trail.
 The middle of winter however, offers a cool alternative to this long coastal hike: an overland snowshoe route.

-In warmer seasons this 7 kilometre ‘shortcut’ to the Spout is not a practical option due to obstacles such as streams and soggy marshes, and of course the many blackflies that are out for your blood.
+In warmer seasons this 7 kilometre ‘shortcut’ to the Spout is not a practical option because of obstacles like streams and soggy marshes, and of course the many blackflies that are out for your blood.

 Here are some images taken along the way:

-Most streams and ponds are frozen, but it’s still wise to be careful:
+Most streams and ponds are frozen solid, but still it’s wise to be careful and go around:

 I had a few unbalanced moments, nearly tripping over unseen rocks buried in the snow:

-As you may have noticed by now, I took all these shots on the way back, with light coming from the afternoon sun.
-It’s especially evident looking at the ocean in this next shot:
+As you may have noticed by now, these shots were on the way back, with light coming from the afternoon sun:

 These pink markers are very helpful, and easy to spot from a distance: